DirtyHairy/typescript-deferred/README.md

 **Typescript**

-`otherwise` can change the type wrapped by the promise and carries a type parameter just like `then`.
-In most cases, type inference will safe you the work of specifying it.
+`otherwise` cannot alter the type wrapped by the promise --- there is no type parameter.

 ## More Typescript